cregnec/cregnec.github.io/_posts/2014-05-28-sstic-2014-challenge-solution.markdown

 *fw.hex*, hexadecimal of what?
 -----------------------------

-This file was indeed in format Intel Hex [^8].
+This file was indeed in format [Intel Hex](http://en.wikipedia.org/wiki/Intel_HEX).
 The following is the example of the first line in *fw.hex*.

 {% highlight bash %}
 : 10 0000 00 2100111B2001108CC0D2201010002101 F2